triton-inference-server/vllm_backend/README.md

 ### Option 1.
 Run the Docker Container.

-Starting in release 23.10, Triton includes a container with the vLLM backend.
+Pull the container with vLLM backend from [NGC](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/tritonserver) registry.
 This container has everything you need to run your vLLM model.

 ### Option 2.
-Build via the Build.py Script.
+Build a custom container from source
 You can follow steps described in the
 [Building With Docker](https://github.com/triton-inference-server/server/blob/main/docs/customization_guide/build.md#building-with-docker)
 guide and use the [build.py](https://github.com/triton-inference-server/server/blob/main/build.py) script.

 A sample command to build a Triton Server container with all options enabled is shown below.
+Feel free to customize flags according to your needs.

 ```
-./build.py -v --image=min,${BASE_CONTAINER_IMAGE_NAME}-min
-                --enable-logging --enable-stats --enable-tracing
+./build.py -v  --enable-logging --enable-stats --enable-tracing
                 --enable-metrics --enable-gpu-metrics --enable-cpu-metrics
                 --enable-gpu
                 --filesystem=gcs --filesystem=s3 --filesystem=azure_storage